 They say safety is not just a rule, it is a culture to live by.
 Ship and marine safety have always been an integral part of a seaman’s life.
-It is the primary concern for all shipbuilders, manufacturers, and service providers, as adhering to safety compliances is a must for preserving human life on open seas.
+Adhering to safety compliances renders safety of people and is the primary concern of all shipbuilders, manufacturers, and service providers.

-To this end, there are several personal life-saving appliances that are used on ships to protect the lives of all sailors on board.
+To this end, several personal life-saving appliances are used on ships to protect the lives of all sailors on board.
 These include: